Brønnum House

-Brønnum House (Danish: Brønnums Hus) is a listed building located next to the Royal Danish Theatre on Kongens Nytorv in central Copenhagen, Denmark.
-It was one of the first buildings that was completed in connection with the redevelopment of the former Gammelholm naval dockyards.
+Brønnum House (Danish: Brønnums Hus) is a richly decorated 1860s apartment building situated adjacent to the Toyal Danish Theatre's Stærekassen extension and the Harsdorff House on Kongens Nytorv in central Copenhagen, Denmark.
+It was constructed as one of the first new buildings when the former Gammelholm naval dockyards was transformed into a new residential neighborhood.
+Café Brønnum, frequented by actors from the adjacent theatre, was based in the building for more than 100 years.
+The homes of the wealthy Jewish businessman Martin Henriques and Bernhard Hirschsrpung on the first and second floor were both frequented by some of the leading cultural figures of their time.
+The building was listed in the Danish registry of protected buildings and places in 1995.
 The building is now owned by Karberghus.
-It has been converted into serviced offices and the ground floor is home to a high-end cocktail bar.
+It houses a high-end cocktail bar on the ground floor and serviced offices on the upper floors.

 History

+construction

 Brønnum House was the first residential building to be completed when the former naval dockyards at Gammelholm came under redevelopment in the 1860s.
-It was designed by Ferdinand Wilhelm Jensen and built 1865-1866.
+It was designed by Ferdinand Wilhelm Jensen and built in 1865-1866.
 The building was purchased by the broker Martin Henriques and the tobacco manufacturer Bernhard Hirschsprung who both lived in the building with their families for many years.

+Hirschsprung, Henriques and Heine

+Hirschsprung lived with his family on the second floor.
+Together with his brother, Heinrich Hirschsprung, he had taken over his father's tobacco company A.M.
+Hirschsprung & Sønner in 1959.
+In 1870, the company completed a new factory a little down the street at Tordenskioldsgade 7.
+Benrhard Hirschsprung's wife Emma was the daughter of Jacob Herman Bing.
+The couple had five children.
+Bernhard and Emma Hirschsrpung lived in the apartment until their death in 1909 and 1910.

 Henriques and his wife Terese (née Abrahamson) lived on the first floor until their deaths in 1912 and 1882.
+The couple had six children.
+The daughter Marie Henriques would later become a painter.
 The couple were close friends of the writer Hans Christian Andersen to whom they had been introduced by ballet master August Bournonville.
 Martin R Henriques' sister Dorothea Melchior (1823-1885) and her husband Moritz G. Melchior were also among Andersen's closest friends.
 Other prominent cultural figures visited their home, including August Bournonville and the composers Niels W. Gade, J. P. E. Hartmann and Edvard Grieg.

-Hirschsprung lived with his family on the second floor.
-Together with his brother, Heinrich Hirschsprung, Bernhard Hirschsprung had taken over his father's tobacco company A.M.
-Hirschsprung & Sønner in 1959.
-In 1870, the company completed a new factory a little down the street, on the corner of Tordenskjoldsgade and Geibergsgade.

-For more than 125 years, the ground floor contained Café Brønnum, an establishment popular with actors from the Royal Theatre as well as other artists.
-The premises later contained the ticket office of the theatre.
+The plan was initially for Andersen to rent a couple of rooms in the large apartment, but the plans ended up being dropped, both due to disagreements regarding the rent and because Andersen wanted a room with a view of the square.